About fleece bedding & cage accessories – How it works, how to use it, how to clean it.

 Place the soaker pad in a spot that gets wet often: under a drippy water bottle, under a frozen bottle to catch the water dribbles as it defrosts, under the corner litter pan, under the hidey house, or perhaps in that corner that seems to be an extra toilet area.

-Liquids will be drawn into the absorbent core layer and held there – the liquids will not travel further down into the main floor liner.
+Liquids will be drawn into the absorbent core layer and held there – the liquids will not leak through to the main floor liner.
 This means you can change or wash the soaker pads more often, and the main floor liner less often.

 Soaker pads are sold as singles, pairs or sets.
 Perhaps consider having some soaker pads made to match your next fleece cage liners, then you can swap and change the decor around as you like.